 for eligible people affected by COVID-19 or self-isolating in line with advice from Day 1 of sickness, rather than Day 8.

-The government plans to help small and medium-sized businesses and employers (fewer than 250 employees) cope with the extra costs of paying COVID-19 related SSP by
+The government plans to help small and medium-sized businesses and employers (fewer than 250 employees) cope with the extra costs of paying COVID-19 related SSP

-eligible SSP costs as follows:
+costs as follows:

 - the refund will be covered up to two weeks per an eligible employee who has been off work because of COVID-19.

 - the size of an employer will be determined by the number of people they employed as of 28 February 2020